 Soil pH Testing

-To test your soil’s pH at home, you can use a pH test kit, available at garden centers, or use a simple DIY method.
-Here’s how:
+To test your soil’s pH at home, use a pH test kit available at garden centers or a simple DIY method.

 DIY Vinegar and Baking Soda Test:

 First, collect soil samples from different areas of your garden.
-Next, place about 1 tablespoon of soil into a small container.
+Next, place about one tablespoon of soil into a small container.

 Finally, add a few drops of vinegar.
 If the soil fizzes, it’s alkaline.